 Education: Ph.D.
 (Environmental Science and Engineering) - Technical University of Denmark, 1994; M.S.
 (Civil Engineering) - Technical University of Denmark, 1990

-Dr. Heron has 24 years of experience, with the following areas of expertise:
+Dr. Heron no longer works at Cascade.
+He has 24 years of experience, with the following areas of expertise:

 - Contaminant plume geochemistry and characterization